aimusubi/aimusubi/README.md

 - **Homelab builders** running multi-vendor topologies
 - **SRE / DevOps engineers** curious about agentic workflows
 - **Educators & students** learning real infrastructure automation
+- **IT Operators** Exploring the forward understanding of natural language operations

 AIMusubi is a **lab-first framework**, not a production change control system.